Algae bioreactor: Types of bioreactors

-Bioreactors can be divided into two broad categories, open systems and photobioreactors (PRB).
+Bioreactors can be divided into two broad categories, open systems and photobioreactors (PBR).
 The difference between these two reactors are their exposure to the surrounding environment.
 Open systems are fully exposed to the atmosphere, while PBRs have very limited exposure to the atmosphere.

 Commonly used open systems

 Simple ponds

 The simplest system yields a low production and operation cost.
 Ponds need a rotating mixer to avoid settling of algal biomass.
 However, these systems are prone to contamination due to the lack of environmental control.

 Raceway ponds

 A modified version of a simple pond, the raceway pond uses paddle wheels to drive the flow in a certain direction.
 The pond is continuously collecting biomass while providing carbon dioxide and other nutrients back into the pond.
 Typically, raceway ponds are very large due to their low water depth.

 Other systems

-Less common systems include an incline cascade system where flow is gravity driven to a retention tank, then gets pumped back up to start again.
-This system can yield high biomass densities but requires higher operating costs.
+Less common systems include an incline cascade system where flow is gravity-driven to a retention tank, from where it gets pumped back up to start again.
+This system can yield high biomass densities, but also entails higher operating costs.